-The client is a European leader in IT and OT critical infrastructure cybersecurity solutions for over 10 years.
+The client has been a European leader in IT and OT critical infrastructure cybersecurity solutions for over 10 years.
 The company’s trusted, advanced, top-quality solutions are certified at the highest level in Europe (EU RESTRICTED, NATO, ANSSI EAL3+/EAL4+).
-They have more than 15,000 companies using theirs solutions.
+They have more than 15,000 companies using their solutions.

-The client had already a couple of years running Google Ads search campaigns to attract qualified traffic and generate leads.
-They had run in-house campaigns as well as working with a few major marketing agencies but still had a lack of conversions and poor ROI.
-They also wanted to explore platforms such as LinkedIn for targeted lead generation.
+The client had already had a couple of years running Google Ads search campaigns to attract qualified traffic and generate leads.
+They had run in-house campaigns, as well as working with a few major marketing agencies, but still had a lack of conversions and a poor ROI.
+They also wanted to explore platforms, such as LinkedIn for targeted lead generation.

-We helped implement an accurate tracking conversions and model attribution, including landing page conversion tracking and CRM integration.
-We set up our client’s Google Ads goal conversions and Google tag manager account, landing page tracking codes and Hubspot account integration.
+We helped implement an accurate conversion tracking and model attribution, including landing page conversion tracking and CRM integration.
+We set up our client’s Google Ads goal conversions and Google tag manager account, landing page tracking codes, and HubSpot account integration.

-In competitive industries like cybersecurity, an exhaustive keyword research research is essential.
-We took time to do a deep dive into the client’s data to identify the best keyword opportunities based on past performance and client’s feedback.
-We also looked at everything from competitors’ keywords to spend budgets and even ad copy to see how we could position this client’s ads to stand out in a competitive niche market.
+In competitive industries like cybersecurity, exhaustive keyword research is essential.
+We took time to deep-dive into the client’s data to identify the best keyword opportunities based on past performance and client feedback.
+We also looked at everything from competitors’ keywords to budget-spends, and even ad copy, to see how we could position the client’s ads to stand out in a competitive niche market.
 We also used some “spy” tools to look at which keywords their competitors were using and used some of those as well.
-Finally, using keyword tools, we identified new opportunities including niche keywords and long-tail keywords
+Finally, using keyword tools, we identified new opportunities, including niche keywords and long-tail keywords.

-We focused on who was truly driving the paid customers based on gender, age, and country.
+We focused on who was truly driving the paid customers, based on gender, age, and country.
 We decided to focus on demographics and countries with the best ROI.
-For top tier countries, the ads were translated into the local language.
-In addition we paused any keyword that hasn’t performed over the last year to redistribute that spend to converting terms and new keyword opportunities extracted from our keyword research.
+For top-tier countries, the ads were translated into the local language.
+In addition, we paused any keyword that hadn’t performed over the last year to redistribute that spend to converting terms and new keyword opportunities extracted from our keyword research.

 We decided to opt for LinkedIn lead generation ads.
 More specifically, the LinkedIn lead gen forms, which would enable us to do the following: